rearc-data/covid-19-yu-group/product-description.md

 Yu Group at UC Berkeley is working to help forecast the severity of the COVID-19 epidemic both for individual counties and individual hospitals.
 This release contains datasets for the Prediction and Severity Index models produced by Yu Group.

 #### Data Sources
-The datasets included with this resouce are provided in XLSX format.
+The datasets included with this resouce are provided in XLSX and CSV format.
-- County-level Predictions Data (county-predictions.xlsx)
+- County-level Predictions Data (county-predictions.xlsx, county-predictions.csv)
-- COVID Severity Index (severity-index.xlsx)
+- COVID Severity Index (severity-index.xlsx, severity-index.csv)

 ## More Information
 - Source: [Yu Group | UC Berkeley](https://www.stat.berkeley.edu/~yugroup/index.html)